themindfulbit/td/_content/1-episodes/2014-07-14-077-learning-vim-with-potatowire.md

 until college.

-It was also in college that I really realized that the command line lurked there underneath the surface of that pretty GUI.
+It was also in college that I really realized that the command line lurked there underneath the surface of all that pretty [GUI](http://en.wikipedia.org/wiki/Graphical_user_interface).
 I don't remember what I was trying to do, but I was having some trouble accomplishing a task with the [wonderful computer](http://en.wikipedia.org/wiki/Intel_80486DX2) that I had been given, and the guy who lived across the hall from me asked me why I didn't